 Every year or so, I try to learn a new set of related creative skills that actually really help me be more creative and insightful in my career path.
 I have spent time learning photography, various international cooking techniques, welding, carpentry, metalworking, sewing, music-making, various DIY and complex electronics kit projects, CoSplay costume making using 3D printing, fabricating, painting and airbrush techniques and more!
 Here are a few of my more recent projects.
 You can see my photography portfolio on a separate page here.

-This creative exercise involves 3d printing skulls, aging and decorating them, making background images and then putting it all together.
+This creative exercise involves 3d printing skulls, making silicon molds and doing resin casting, then aging and decorating them with dried desert flowers I collect/press, using silver and gold leaf, painting background images and then putting it all together.
 It also involves some digital artwork involving Adobe Illustrator and my drawing Pen display.

-Last year saw me making a Star Wars Helmet from the Clone Wars with my 7-year-old son.
-My son loved seeing the project unfold and helped with sanding, painting and battle damage.
+Last year (2019) saw my focus on making a Star Wars Helmet from the Clone Wars with my 7-year-old son.
+My son loved seeing the project unfold and helped with sanding, painting and adding battle damage.
 We both kept careful watch over the 3d printer as it printed for many hours.
 This project involved 3d Printing, Assembly, Paint Preparation, Airbrushing, Weathering, Battle Damage, and internal padding and fittings to make it comfortable to wear.

 DSLR Camera Controller using Nintendo DS and Open Source firmware for Canon/Nikon: